 “Land Use Authority” means the person, board, commission, agency, or other body designated by the Council to act upon a land use application.

-“Land Use Decision” means any final decision of the Council, Planning Commission, or final administrative decision of the Director or other official responsible for the enforcement of zoning and subdivision regulations.
+“Land Use Decision” means any final decision of the Planning Commission, or final administrative decision of the Director or other official responsible for the enforcement of zoning and subdivision regulations.

 “Land Use Hearing Officer” means the “Appeal Authority” created pursuant to Utah Code §10-9a.701 to hear appeals to zoning decisions applying to the zoning ordinance as provided in Section 19.16.020 and for decisions by the Planning Commission.
 The Land Use Hearing Officer is also the appeal authority for subdivision appeals subject to Section 18.08.040 of this Ordinance.
-The Land Use Hearing Officer is also charged with the powers and duties enumerated in Section 19.12.040.C.e
+The Land Use Hearing Officer is also charged with the powers and duties enumerated in Section 19.12.040.C.

+“Landscaping” means any combination of living plants, such as native trees, shrubs, vines, ground covers, annuals, perennials, ornamental grass, or seeding; natural features such as rock, stone, or bark chips; and structural features, including but not limited to, fountains, reflecting pools, outdoor artwork, screen walls, fences or benches.

-“Lot of Record” means any land parcel that existed, as recorded in the Office of the Salt Lake County Recorder, with a separate property identification number as provided by the Office of the Salt Lake County Recorder and Office of the Salt Lake County Assessor, prior to December 17, 1952, and all land parcels that were legally created for the purposes of development pursuant to the applicable zoning and subdivision requirements and the laws of the State of Utah after the date of the first Subdivision Ordinance enactment.
+“Lot of Record” means any land parcel that existed, as recorded in the Office of the Salt Lake County Recorder, with a separate property identification number as provided by the Office of the Salt Lake County Recorder and Office of the Salt Lake County Assessor, prior to December 17, 1952 and all land parcels that were legally created for the purposes of development pursuant to the applicable zoning and subdivision requirements and the laws of the State of Utah after the date of the first Subdivision Ordinance enactment.

 “Local Jurisdiction” means the Town of Brighton.